Most Reverend Anthony Fisher OP

 He also indicated he was keen to move forward in dealing with survivors of sexual abuse.
 “I have personally found it harrowing as a bishop to listen to survivors tell me their stories, to hear how abandoned they felt and how they continue to suffer.
 To survivors of abuse and all affected I say: the Church is – I am – profoundly sorry for what happened.
 All young people must be cherished and protected.
 The Church can do better and I am committed to giving a lead in this area,” he said.

-Also in May 2015, the Australian Catholic Bishops Conference (ACBC) elected Archbishop Fisher to chair the new Bishops Commission for Family, Youth and Life; member of the Permanent Committee of the ACBC (the Executive); member of the Supervisory Group of the Truth, Justice and Healing Council; and member of the Bishops Commission for Catholic Education.
+In May 2015, the Australian Catholic Bishops Conference (ACBC) elected Archbishop Fisher to chair the new Bishops Commission for Family, Youth and Life; member of the Permanent Committee of the ACBC (the Executive); and member of the Bishops Commission for Catholic Education.

 In 2015, Pope Francis appointed Archbishop Fisher to the Congregation for the Doctrine of the Faith, the body responsible for promulgating and defending Catholic doctrine.
 He was also appointed an honorary member of the Pontifical Academy of St Thomas Aquinas.
 He has continued as a member of the Pontifical Academy for Life.